 - Recovery planning The Children's Hearing Improvement Partnership (CHIP) group has a multi-agency recovery plan2.
-All locality areas are developing their planning for 2021/22.
-This is based on a flexible response to the ongoing pandemic, using the enablers which are already in place to build capacity in the hearing system.
+All SCRA locality areas are developing their planning for 2021/22.
+This is based on creating a flexible response to the ongoing pandemic, using the enablers which are already in place to build capacity in the hearing system.
 SCRA and CHS staff continue to meet and collaborate frequently within a variety of local and national forums. - Enhanced cleaning regime: There is an enhanced cleaning regime in place across all SCRA premises and external hearing premises increasing the capacity of premises to safely hold multiple face to face and hybrid hearings.
-Our Hearing Centre risk assessment was reviewed by HPS in January and since January 2021 all hearing participants have been required to wear face masks. - Property alterations: Alterations have been undertaken within the estate to provide larger spaces which can safely accommodate physically distanced hearings.
+Our Hearing Centre risk assessment was reviewed by HPS in January and again in May.
+Since January 2021 all hearing participants have been required to wear face masks.
+Some SCRA premises have been spot checked by HPS and found to be fully complying with all expectations. - Property alterations: Alterations have been undertaken within the estate to provide larger spaces which can safely accommodate physically distanced hearings.
 Hearing rooms and office space have been re-purposed to provide more spacious hearings accommodation.
 Perspex screens have been deployed where appropriate.
 External premises have been sourced where required. - Enabling technology: Cloud Conferencing Units and TVs have been deployed to enable hearing participation to be extended across a number of rooms, increasing the number of hearing participants, and to enable hearing participants to take part virtually.
-Centres where additional infrastructure has been required, including public WIFI, have been identified and remedial works are underway.
+Centres where additional infrastructure has been required, including public WIFI, have been identified and remedial works are continuing.
 Enhanced CCUs and other equipment will be installed as soon as possible.
-Panel Members continue to be issued with, and supported with, Chromebooks to improve capacity to participate in hearings. - People: The SCRA Recovery Team (a team of temporary Reporters and Assistant Reporters funded from SG COVID support) are all in post and operational.
-They are beginning to undertake the Reporter and Assistant Reporter roles.
+Panel Members continue to be issued with, and supported with, Chromebooks to improve capacity to participate in hearings. - People: The SCRA Recovery Team (a team of temporary Reporters and Assistant Reporters funded from SG COVID support) are all in post and operational in supporting SCRA Locality Teams when the team identifies a need.
 There is an ongoing focus on morale and wellbeing as a result of the impacts of the pandemic on all staff and volunteers involved.
 A recruitment campaign for approximately 700 additional Panel Members took place in Jan Feb 2021.
-It is anticipated that successfully appointed Panel Members will be available to sit on hearings in summer 2021, after they have completed pre-service training. - CSAS: SCRA and CHS new digital system, including a new case management system for SCRA and digital services for volunteers, is now fully live in all areas across both organisations.
+It is anticipated that successfully appointed Panel Members will be available to sit on hearings in summer 2021, after they have completed pre-service training.